tomas2387/maquinaria/README.md

     m.transition('click', true, 2399, {banana: 12})
 })
 ```
-In here, the user only can click once in the button, as the `clicked` state does not have any available transitions to another `click` state.
+In here, the user only can click once in the button, as the `CLICKED` state does not have any available transitions to another `click` state.
+Therefore we reach the end of the machine.

 ## Control your transitions